camunda-community-hub/camunda-8-benchmark/README.md

 The application provides some metrics via Spring Actuator that can be used via http://localhost:8088/actuator/prometheus for Prometheus.

-The contained docker-compose starts up a prometheus/grafana combo
+To work locally, this project contains a docker-compose file that starts up a prometheus/grafana combo which scrapes the local Java application:

 ```
 cd grafana
 docker compose up
 ```

-This will scrape those metrics and allow inspecting it
+Now you can inspect metrics:

 * via Prometheus, e.g. http://localhost:9090/graph?g0.expr=startedPi_total&g0.tab=0&g0.stacked=0&g0.show_exemplars=0&g0.range_input=1h
 * via Grafana, e.g. http://localhost:3000/d/VEPGQXPnk/benchmark?orgId=1&from=now-15m&to=now

 ![Grafana Screenshot](grafana.png)

-# Run Starter via Kubernetes and connect to Camunda SaaS
+# Run Starter via Kubernetes

 You need a Kubernetes cluster, e.g. on GCP: